DID YOU KNOW?

 7. Can I put out construction materials or car parts?

 The MMWA curbside program is intended to collect household trash.
 We understand that sometimes you may have more trash than usual, or you may need to dispose of larger items.
-However, we do not collect things like vehicle parts, construction materials, picnic tables, equipment with a gas tank or engine, and other non-standard trash items.
+However, we do not collect things like vehicle parts, construction materials, equipment with a gas tank or engine, and other non-standard trash items.
 Those items should be taken to the landfill.
 See below for landfill information.

 8. How do I dispose of non-household trash?